Marcos-Fernando/EDTA-GUI/README.md

 * **AnnoTEP mode (Additional features)**
   * **TIR filter:** Filter TIRs without annotated domains.
 Enabling this filter can substantially reduce false positives, but may also result in the loss of some true positives (false negatives).
   * **Annot. type:** Specify whether to annotate the genome using a RepeatMasker-based librar.
 Enabling this option may negatively affect the filtering step and compromise benchmark results.
+  * **Run LAI:**  LAI calculations must be performed on haploid assemblies.
+If you have a diploid or polyploid genome, we recommend disabling this option.

 Finally, there is a section dedicated to additional input files, allowing users to include complementary files to streamline and enhance the analysis.
 * **Coding DNA Sequence:** Select a FASTA file containing the coding sequence (without introns, UTRs, or TEs) of the genome or a close relative.
 This helps in excluding non-transposable elements.